westerndigitalcorporation/zonedstorage.io/docs/introduction/linux-ecosystem.md

 The interface associated with the ZBD device abstraction is an extension of the traditional Linux block device interface.
-The ZBD interface (with the help of device drivers) provides a generic zone-management interface to kernel subsystems (e.g. File systems) and to user applications that is compatible across all zoned device types and all access protocols.
+The ZBD interface (with the help of device drivers) provides a generic zone-management interface to kernel subsystems (e.g. file systems) and to user applications that is compatible across all zoned device types and all access protocols.

 A simplified view of the kernel structure, including the ZBD interface, is